The Epidemic of Heroin Abuse in the US Today

 Heroin Abuse and the Signs that Mark the Abuser

-Heroin is type of opioid drug that is created from morphine.
-Morphine is a natural substance that comes out of the seedpods of the poppy opium plant.
+Heroin is an opioid drug that is created from morphine.
+Morphine is a natural substance that comes out of the seed pods of the poppy opium plant.
 Heroin is seen as a white powder or brown powder.
-It can also appear as a stick black substance.
-This is usually called “black tar heroin.”
+It can also appear as a sticky black substance.
+This type is usually called “black tar heroin.”

 The problem comes around when this drug is used and abused by heroin addicts.
 From there, the abuse and effects of heroin can produce a person into a downward spiral.

 There are several ways that heroin is used.
 It can be injected, inhaled or smoked.
 Each way can deliver the drug to the brain incredibly quickly.
 When the drug arrives in the brain, it changes to morphine again.
 That is what gives the abuser the rush of euphoric feelings that keep them coming back to the drug over and over again.